nn1-dev/website/src/data/spotlight/oliver-ash.md

 -

-## What’s one thing about coding you wish more people knew?
+## What’s one thing about your profession you wish more people knew?

 -